Stumble/sqlc/GUIDE.md

 only argument, which specify how long the result will be cached, if a cache is configured in the queries struct.
 If no cache is injected, caching is not possible and duration will be ignored.

-The best practise is to cache frequently queried objects
+The best practice is to cache frequently queried objects

 // accurate cache for one result cache
 // less cache time for array result cache